Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there — but are they telling the truth about how good it is?

 Unblocked: Hulu, Amazon Prime, Netflix, ESPN, Disney+, and HBO Max

-I was able to watch movies on Amazon Prime, Netflix, and HBO Max on Astrill’s Los Angeles Supercharged server in the US – only with the OpenWeb protocol.
-The average speed was 47 Mbps on all of them, and I didn’t experience lag or buffering.
+I was able to watch movies on Amazon Prime, Netflix, and HBO Max on Astrill’s Los Angeles Supercharged – only with the OpenWeb protocol.
+Supercharged servers are supposed to give you lower latency and higher overall performance.
 However, I spent a lot of time trying to find the right server.

 Unblocking ESPN is complicated.
 On some servers, I could see the shows without being able to play them, and on other servers, I’d loop back to the login screen every time I tried to watch something.
 The only server I could actually watch ESPN on is Chicago 1, and only with OpenWeb.